jackpal/jackpal.github.io/_posts/2022-03-20-Calming-Ripples.md

 ## Model Data

-For this application, the model is made up of ripples.
-The model contains an array of ripples.
+For this application, the model is just an array of ripples.

 ### struct Ripple